Visit Hanoi: Why You Must Spend at Least One Day Here During Your Trip to Vietnam

 The best part?
 I was sipping the famous egg coffee while enjoying that view.
 It made my day.
 It was just perfect.

-Good to know: Dong Kinh Nghia Thuc Square is kind of like Shibuya Crossing in Hanoi.
+Good to know: Dong Kinh Nghia Thuc Square is kind of like Shibuya Crossing of Hanoi.
 But instead of crowds of people, you watch countless motorbikes performing their street magic.
 Check out my video of Dong Kinh Nghia Thuc Square here.

 After finishing my coffee, I walked around Hoan Kiem Lake to see what makes it special.
 I found it to be a picturesque spot with interesting landmarks all around.
 I also came across ice cream stands and small bars under the trees.
 It’s a lively and cozy place.